warning: implicit declaration of function 'fdatasync' for OS X

 - * IO#fsync is called instead (which might raise a NotImplementedError). */

-Updated by kosaki (Motohiro KOSAKI) about 9 years ago
+Updated by kosaki (Motohiro KOSAKI) over 9 years ago

 - Status changed from Open to Assigned